sim0njo/docs/docs/Phc2MqttV5.md

 - icon: overrides the default HA <a href="https://www.home-assistant.io/integrations/binary_sensor/#device-class">'device_class'</a> for the channel

+- invert: inverts the interpretation of the 'on' and 'off' events

 Defaults per channel type:

 - in%: uses device_class 'none' as icon, events 'ingt0'/'ingt1'/'ingt2' show as 'on', events 'outlt1'/'outgt1'/'out' show as 'off'